StarfallProjects/11tyFlare/README.md

 ### More skins

 Even just using the bare minimum MadCap styling, you get issues, as some elements assume you have a Content folder (and don't adjust when you untick it).
-Weirdly, the glossary is happy when converting marked terms but not when converting first occurence of terms . . . .
+Weirdly, the glossary is happy when converting marked terms but not when converting first occurence of terms . . . . oh and now even more weirdly it's started working.

+### Yet more skins

+I guess you could reset all the CSS in the user styles.css . . . create a madcap-specific reset.css . . . you'd still have to target a ton of madcap classes etc. to style things.
+And this could break every time madcap release an update . . .